jvincent-mongodb/yaml-steps-parser/README.md

 python3 yaml_steps_to_rst.py <YAML steps filename>
 ```

-The newly generated ReStructured Text file name will be the same as the YAML `steps` file, but it will have a `.rst` file extension.
+The newly generated ReStructured Text file name will have the same as the YAML `steps` file, but it will have a `.rst` file extension.